-This most recent survey wave contains multiple good signs and a continuing (and concerning) lack of improvement in particular areas.
+This most recent survey wave contains multiple positive developments.
 The positive macroeconomic situation has continued to hold steadily at both the national and state levels.
-The unemployment rate in Arizona, 4.3% in December 2023, is a modest increase relative to a low of 3.4% this past May, but remains below historical averages.
-In the previous survey wave, collected October 18th-30th 2023, the proportion of non-current renters in Arizona was 9.4%.
-In the most recent survey, conducted January 9th-February 5th 2024, this proportion rose modestly to 10.2%.
-The proportion of these non-current renters viewing eviction in the next two months as "very likely" fell slightly to 18.1% (essentially unchanged from 19.9% last survey wave).
-Housing insecurity among Arizona renters remains stubbornly high despite low unemployment.
-Rising rents and inflation are likely the central drivers of this disconnect, especially for households with limitations on their ability to benefit from the strong labor market.
-Lower-income and BIPOC Arizona households remain disproportionately likely to report being not current on their rent payments and finding it very difficult to meet usual expenses.
-The National Equity Atlas estimated that 75% of non-current renters in Arizona are POC and 69% are low-income (based on this same Jan 9th-Feb 5th 2024 Census HPS data).
+The unemployment rate in Arizona, 4.1% in February 2024, is a modest increase relative to a low of 3.4% last May but remains below historical averages.
+In the previous survey wave, collected January 9th-February 5th 2024, the proportion of non-current renters in Arizona was 10.2%.
+In the most recent survey, conducted February 5th-March 4th 2024, this proportion fell substantially to 6.3%.
+The proportion of these non-current renters viewing eviction in the next two months as "very likely" also fell to 9.9% (from 18.1% last survey wave).
+Throughout all of 2023 housing insecurity among Arizona renters remained stubbornly high despite historically low unemployment.
+This survey wave contains that first clear signal that the breadth of housing insecurity in Arizona may be easing, although we will need to see additional waves of data to confirm this is a trend.
+That said, lower-income and BIPOC Arizona households remain increasingly disproportionately likely to report being not current on their rent payments and finding it very difficult to meet usual expenses.
+The National Equity Atlas estimated that 79% of non-current renters in Arizona are POC and 75% are low-income (based on the previous Census HPS data wave collected Jan 9th-Feb 5th 2024).